-Cheryl Caldwell is a sometimes artist, photographer, filmmaker, fisher*, and author who primarily writes Upper Middle Grade and Young Adult novels.
+Cheryl Caldwell is a sometimes artist, photographer, filmmaker, fisher*, and author who primarily writes Upper Middle Grade novels.
 She has been known to be unusually lucky.
 She credits her librarian grandmother with fostering her life-long love of reading.
 Some of her happiest times as a girl were summers spent shelving books for Mee-Maw—though she admits she might have sneaked off to read or draw more than she shelved.
 Whether she was in a tree or on the water, you can be sure a book was close at hand and a story was about to happen.

 A self-described twelve-year-old at heart,** Cheryl’s sense of wonder and awe about the ocean ripples through her characters’ stories.
-Her real-life narrative includes shark encounters, sea turtle rescues, a particularly harrowing storm at sea, and being lucky enough to have a dolphin join her for a swim in the wild.***
+Her real-life narrative includes shark encounters, sea turtle rescues, a particularly harrowing storm at sea, and being fortunate enough to have a dolphin join her for a swim in the wild.***

 *Mostly, Cheryl goes fishing.
 Every now and then, she goes catching.
 Here’s proof.

-phrase of heart
+phrase at heart

 —in one's real nature, in contrast to how one may appear.